ianfhunter/GNOLL/README.md

 See also the list of [contributors](https://github.com/ianfhunter/dice/contributors) who participated in this project.

+## Issues / Bugs / FAQs / Feature Requests

+We are currently building a Wiki to help you in building on top of Dice.
+In the meantime, if you encounter any issues, please file them in our [Issue Tracker](https://github.com/ianfhunter/dice/issues).
+You can vote on prospective new features on [FeatHub](https://feathub.com/ianfhunter/dice)

 ## License

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE.md](LICENSE.md) file for details.